MattAndDev/gulp-boilerplate/README.md

 ## Configuration

 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
 Adapt the paths and settings to the structure and needs of your project.
+Please find detailed information regarding configs and task in the revelend readme.

 ## Folder structure